stefanoslig/blog/_posts/angular-composables.md

 In version 16.0.0-next.0 the Angular team introduced a very first implementation of `Signals` which is a reactive primitive which can offer fine-grained reactivity in Angular.
 With such big changes like a new reactive primitive, considering also other very useful features the Angular team has introduced in the latest versions like the [inject](https://angular.io/api/core/testing/inject) function or the concept of [DestroyRef](https://next.angular.io/api/core/DestroyRef), it's anavoidable that new patterns will emerge.

 This article is an attempt to explore and give a name to something that maybe some of you have already thought.
-A new concept that can emerge out of the introduction of `Signals`.
 As I mentioned already, this is not a new concept.
 It's already used and tested in other framewroks like `Vue.js`.
 Let's explore it in the next paragraphs, in the context of Angular this time.

+Also, in Angular itself we already see a transition on what we can call `Functional Services`.
+It started with the introduction of functional guards and resolvers in version [14.2.0] (https://github.com/angular/angular/blob/main/CHANGELOG.md#1420-2022-08-25) and was continued with the introduction of functional interceptors in version [15.0.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1500-2022-11-16)

 ### What is a "Composable"?